Past, Present, & Future

 Serving the Business Community

 The refurbished rooms of Himley Hall have now begun a new life offering high quality conference facilities to local and regional business.
 Conferences, seminars, product launches and corporate entertaining are all now a regular part of the life of Himley Hall.
-With room capacities ranging from 6 to 150 and the promise of a setting in a peaceful atmosphere away from the office environment, Himley Hall is becoming one of the most popular conference venues in the area.
+With room capacities up to 150 and the promise of a setting in a peaceful atmosphere away from the office environment, Himley Hall is becoming one of the most popular conference venues in the area.